 Matching Dogs to Clients

-Since 1995, ADW has placed more than 300 service dogs with client recipients requiring individual and family support for mobility impairments, autism spectrum disorders, developmental disabilities, seizure disorders, diabetes, post-traumatic stress disorder and anxiety disorders.
+Since 1995, ADW has placed more than 300 service dogs with client recipients requiring individual and family support for mobility impairments, autism spectrum disorders, developmental disabilities, seizure disorders, diabetes, and post-traumatic stress disorder.
 In our 2014 graduating class, 12 dog-client pairs reflected the whole-systems impact of our program on families.

 Assistance training is among the most demanding fields of dog training.
 To serve clients with disabilities, dogs must be skilled in a variety of behaviors.
 They must be able to perform simple and complex tasks in virtually any environment.
 Their very high level of proficiency must include the ability to respond promptly and accurately to verbal cues alone or to physical cues alone.
 The dog must be able to ignore any distractions, even those that are most intense, and to be creative and flexible as needed.